 How to Reduce the Impact of Hard Inquiries on Credit Score

-Maintain a Strong Credit History: A high credit score and a strong repayment history reduce the negative impact of the hard Inquiries.
+Maintain a Strong Credit History: A high credit score and a strong repayment history reduce the negative impact of the hard inquiries.

 Does Checking Your Own Credit Score Hurt Your Credit?